ahamlinman/peribot/README.md

 Peribot is a message processing framework in Ruby, designed mainly to facilitate the creation of IRC-style bots for services like GroupMe.
-That is, it is explicitly designed to provide a common set of services for multiple "groups" at once (in contrast with frameworks like Hubot).
+That is, it is explicitly designed to provide a common set of services for multiple "groups" at once (in contrast with frameworks like Hubot that generally operate with a single set of users).

 The framework is designed for responsiveness and ease of development.
 The concurrent processing model ensures that individual groups' actions don't lead